rbawden/DiaBLa-dataset/README.md

 ## Licence

-The dataset is distributed under a CC BY-NC-SA 4.0 licence.
+The dataset is distributed under a CC BY-SA 4.0 licence.

 ## Structure and content